Home

 Ancient Egyptian Literature (1470 B.C.E. - 1140 B.C.E.)

-Scholars agree that the PR.W finds its Akkadian equivalent in the Hapiru.
-The reference in ancient Egyptian literature has been proven to simply be a different designation for the same group of people.
+Scholars agree that the PR.W logogram finds its Akkadian equivalent in Hapiru.
+The reference to the Apiru in ancient Egyptian literature is simply a different name for the same group of people know elsewhere as Habiru.

 "Straining out wine by the Apiru."

-The date of this scene puts it during the reign of Hatshepsut, and Thutmose III.
-It is noteworthy this scene depicts foreigners doing manual labor in Egypt.
+The date of this scene puts it during the reign of Hatshepsut and Thutmose III.
+It is noteworthy this scene depicts foreigners doing manual labor in Egypt - a condition that accurately described Israel's slavery experience.
+From these references it would appear the ancient Egyptian economy relied heavily on the menial labor tasks assigned the Apiru.
+This, too, is in accordance with Egypt's reliance upon Israelite slave labor in the Old Testament.

 Another document has been found dating from 1440 B.C.E.
 This document, also from the reign of Thutmose III, is from the Pharaoh's general, General Toth, and speaks of the conquest of Joppa.
 The General asks that the horses of he and his men be taken inside the city, lest they be stolen by "passing Apir".

 A particularly interesting stele is found in Beth-shan, the work of Set I during a campaign in Palestine around 1300 B.C.E.
-The stele speaks of a military engagement amongst local tribes.
-It dates from the time of the Amarna letters, and speaks of similar circumstances.
+The stele describes a military engagement among local tribes.
+It dates from the time of the Amarna letters and speaks of similar circumstances - marauding invaders.

-"This day, then, one came to tell his majesty that hte Apiru of Mt.
+"This day, then, one came to tell his majesty that the Apiru of Mt.
 Yarmut, together with the Tayaru...are engaged in attacking the Asiatic nomads of Ruhma."

 In the early 1800's a remarkable discovery in the field of ancient Egyptian literature was made.
 A collection of ancient Egyptian papyrus scrolls were unearthed.

-Egyptologists, not surprisingly, were quick to down play such theories In any case, a reference to the Apiru was found amongst the papyrus'.
+Egyptologists, not surprisingly, were quick to down play such theories In any case, a reference to the Apiru was identified in the papyrus'.
 The Apiru, thus, have drawn close parallels to the Hebrews.

 "Issue grain to the men of the army and to the Apiru who draw stone for the great pylon of Ramses II"